Geography of North Carolina: Piedmont

 The Piedmont plateau forms the central third of the state.
 The Piedmont is a hilly region and is the most urbanized and densely populated section, containing the state's largest cities.
 Due to rapid urbanization over the last 30 years, a significant part of the rural area in this region has been transformed into suburbs.
 In particular, the cities of Charlotte and Raleigh have become major urban centers, with large, diverse, and rapidly growing populations.
 Elevations in the Piedmont vary from 300 to 1,100 ft above sea level.
 Isolated mountain ranges are scattered here, mostly on the Western side, but few of them reach over 1,200 feet.
 The Piedmont lies within the Southeastern mixed forests ecoregion and has many forests.
 The Piedmont borders the Coastal Plain at the Fall Line.
 An important resource throughout the Piedmont is tobacco.
 The original inhabitants of the Piedmont were the Catawba Indians.
 Europeans started settling in this region around the 1700s.

 Within the Piedmont region are the Uwharrie Mountains, which was named after a Native American tribe which once lived in the region.
-The Uwharries are North Carolina's easternmost mountain range; they are the oldest mountain range in North America and are the lowest mountain range in the state.
+The Uwharries are North Carolina's easternmost mountain range; they are the lowest mountain range in the state.
 The Uwharries begin in Montgomery County, North Carolina and terminate in the hills of Person County, North Carolina.
 The highest point in the Uwharries is High Rock Mountain, which is only 1,119 ft above sea level.
 However, the Uwharries still rise several hundred feet above the surrounding terrain, which averages only 500 ft above sea level.